“What is cancer?”

 Yes!
-Skin cancers can appear at any time and they can grow quickly.
+Skin cancers can appear at any time and some can grow quickly.
 If you wait until your next visit with the doctor, you could be giving a new skin cancer time to grow.
-It makes a lot of sense to get to know your skin and check yourself three or four times a year.
-If you do, the odds are that you will find a new or changed spot and then you can get along to the doctor quickly.
-The earlier a skin cancer is treated the better off you will be.
+It makes a lot of sense to get to know your skin and check yourself three or four times a year, change of season is a great reminder.
+If you do notice a change in your skin, book an appointment to visit your doctor.
+The earlier a skin cancer is found, the more easily it can be treated.

 Here is a handy guide on what you should look for.

 “Should I get a second opinion about cancer symptoms?”

 If you have attended an appointment to discuss a potential cancer symptom with a doctor and you’re not satisfied with their advice, you can see another doctor.
 For some regional people, this means traveling to the next town, though if you have a ‘gut feeling’ that something isn’t right, it’s important to go the distance and have your concerns investigated early.